The Shopping Bizarre

 Go to the British Aisle.
 Putting to pudding, ants to aunts.
 Change the bratwurst back to worst brat and her aunts will get her out of your hair for good.

 Go to Manicotti.
 Give the cereal murderer the mint, then attack him with the stake.
-Get an item you would like to buy, if you don't already have one (the mousse, pie, muscles, flower, claws, stationery, quart, lox, and jam are all candidates).
+Get an item you would like to buy, if you don't already have one (the mousse, pie, muscles, flower, claws, stationery, quart, lox, or jam will all work).

 Go to Cellar.
 Cellar to seller.
 Put your item on the sale, then buy it.
 Your code is "Super Saver".